Getting Started

 - The Linux kernel

-- A collection of software tools and utilities
+- A collection of software tools and utilities (typically called the Operating System)

 - Package management systems